Semi-Structured Distributional Regression -- Extending Structured Additive Models by Arbitrary Deep Neural Networks and Data Modalities: Introduction

-\paragraph{Related Work} Existing SADR models in statistics \citep[e.g.,][]{Klein.2015} assume a simple structured additive predictor.
-Several authors have described amalgamations of simpler statistical model and a neural network (NN). \citet{Sarle.1994} describe the commonalities and differences between statistical models and NNs, \citet{De.2011, Bras.2019} consider GAMs when framed as a NN. \citet{Agarwal.2020} propose how to learn the non-linear additive functions of GAMs within a NN using separate networks for each feature.
-Various authors have also proposed a combination of statistical regression and NNs. \citet{Tran.2018} permits a regression predictor in the class of GLMs that is based on a DNN, resulting in a Deep GLM.
+Existing SADR models in statistics \citep[e.g.,][]{Klein.2015, Groll.2019} assume a complex structured additive predictor.
+Several authors have described amalgamations of a simpler statistical model and a neural network (NN). \citet{Sarle.1994} describes the commonalities and differences between statistical models and NNs, \citet{De.2011, Bras.2019} consider GAMs when framed as a NN. \citet{Agarwal.2020} propose learning the non-linear additive functions of GAMs within a NN using separate networks for each feature.
+Various authors in the statistical literature have also proposed a combination of statistical regression and NNs. \citet{Tran.2018} propose the class of deep GLMs, where only the conditional expectation $\mu$ is modeled through a predictor that is based on a DNN.
+Their model is similar to the deep Bayesian regression model of \citet{Hubin.2018} who implement exact Bayesian inference, while \citet{Tran.2018} consider an approximation via fixed form variational Bayes and allow for additional random effects.
 In \citet{Umlauf.2018} a single-layer NN is included in a SADR model for a very specific choice of weight and bias generation, but this approach does not allow for more complex or deep network structures.
-Existing wide and deep neural networks only focus on modeling the distribution mean \citep[e.g.,][]{Cheng.2016, Chen.2018} or hazard in survival regression \citep{Poelsterl.2020}.
+Existing wide and deep NNs only focus on modeling the distribution mean \citep[e.g.,][]{Cheng.2016, Chen.2018} or the hazard in survival regression \citep{Poelsterl.2020}. \citet{Li.2021} propose a deep distributional regression approach by transforming the estimation problem into a constrained multi-class classification problem but do not use (semi-)structured additive predictors.